pbasting/RATT-with-GFF/README.md

  - http://bioinf.spbau.ru/en/quast

 #### NOTE FOR UGA USERS:
 As of 10/31/17, the Sapelo cluster already has all of these dependencies installed except EMBLmyGFF3.
-You can install EMBLmyGFF3 locally and add the directory to your path on sapelo.
+You can install EMBLmyGFF3 to your home directory on Sapelo and add the directory to your path.
 You will also need to add QUAST "/usr/local/apps/quast/4.5/quast.py" to your path.

 ## USAGE:
 Requires all files be in the same directory that you are running the script from